26:56

 Think about this.

-We were never taught to release energy on a daily basis,
+To release energy on a daily basis.

-Yet we've taken it on virtually every single day of our lives.
+Virtually every single day of our lives.

-Just stuff that we've just received and held on to energetically.
+Just stuff that we've just.

 So my gift to you today is a practice where you can begin the process of releasing,

-Of letting go,
+Of letting go.

-What you no longer need to carry,
+What you no longer need to carry.

 And what no longer serves you.

-So before we move into our meditation here together,
+So before we move into our meditation here together.

 Let this question ever so gently settle into your heart.